Millennium Metaphors

 Millennium Metaphors is the debut studio album by the Luton-based hip hop group Phi Life Cypher.
-It is notable for its highly political lyrics and has been likened to the early work of Public Enemy.
+Its highly political lyrics have been likened to the early work of Public Enemy.

 Critical reception

 Tim Perry, in The Independent, wrote that the album got "across the current angst and disillusionment with Blair's Britain like no others" and that it was the "absolute flipside of the Lexus-and-diamonds rappers".